Thanksgiving is over, and we all know what that means; time to put the Christmas lights up.

 You don’t have to do anything.
-You can give an unqualified “no” to any and all invitations, and obligations, and you don’t have to feel bad about.
+You can give an unqualified “no” to any and all invitations and obligations, and you don’t have to feel bad about it.

 I remember the Christmas I was ten, my parents were struggling a bit financially, and we didn’t have a big Christmas.
 My mom was never big on decorating anyway, but we kids really felt it in the lack of gifts under the tree.

 As I recall, all we got that year were books and clothes.

 We were a little disappointed, I’ll admit, but I can tell you that we still ran around, played and had a blast with our cousins on Christmas day, and we still enjoyed every minute of Christmas time.